chrfrenning/ironviper/README.md

 1. Handle digital negatives with dcraw (must build imagemagick from source when creating container?)
 1. change from python 2 to 3 for converter? consider at a later point, if we want a smaller container image we may have to forgo python anyhow.
 1. make a clear-all-data.py tool to wipe storage, tables, and queues for fresh start when dev and debug
+1. set a delete lock on the storage account. important data will be stored here, so we don't want unwanted deletes.